man27382210/tutorial-graphql/docs/play/relay/README.md

 look deep into it you can see the type definition of each field.

-#### Generated TypeScript type
+#### Generated Flow type

-After get the schema, we will use `apollo` command to generated TypeScript type base on our query.
+After get the schema, we will use `relay-compiler` command to generated Flow type base on our query.

-Query file is under `src/component/queries.ts`, in the `queries.ts` file we use [graphql-tag](https://github.com/apollographql/graphql-tag) to define the query.
+Query file is under `src/component/queries/*.js`.

-`graphql-tag` will made query become AST(Abstract Syntax Tree), it's easy for `apollo` command to pares our query and generate type.
+Remember we introduce `Fragment` in [2.3 - Terminologies](../../graphql/terminologies.md), here we defined query schema by using fragment, so `relay-compiler` will generate each fragment type, we will explain why using fragment in this example.

 Run command

 ```
-$ yarn run apollo-types
+$ yarn run type
 ```

 Look deep into this command

 ```
-apollo client:codegen --localSchemaFile=src/schema.graphql --target typescript --queries=src/**/*.ts --outputFlat=src/component/--schema
+relay-compiler --src ./src/component/ --schema ./schema.graphql
 ```

-`apollo client:codegen` need `--localSchemaFile` which is we grab from starwars server and target to `typescript`, here you can choose `flow/typescript`.
+`compiler` will grab queries in `--src` and generate type.

-`--queries` require our query file, `apollo` command will only parse query string with `graphql-tag`.
+`--schema` is the schema we got from server side.

-`--outputFlat` will set the path of output type.
+`relay-compiler` will put the generated type files under `__generated__`, each file not only describe the type but also show the AST.

-#### Start Apollo
+#### Start Relay

 ```
-$ cd starwars-apollo && yarn run start
+$ cd starwars-relay && yarn run start
 ```

-Webpack dev server will run on [http://localhost:3001](http://localhost:3001)
+Webpack dev server will run on [http://localhost:3002](http://localhost:3002)

 ## Look to the code